Kevin O'Halloran: Swimming career

-In 1953, O'Halloran placed second in the 110 yd and 440 yd freestyle events at the Western Australian Championships in the open division and won the 110 yd breaststroke and the 110- and 220 yd freestyle in the junior division.
+In 1953, O'Halloran placed second in the 110 yd and 440 yd freestyle events at the Western Australian Championships in the open division and won the 110 yd breaststroke and the 110 and 220 yd freestyle in the junior division.
 In the process, he cut six seconds from the state record in the 440 yd event.
-He was selected by the Western Australian team to compete in the Australian Championships, but his parents and headmaster decided that his schooling was more important, much to Gravenall's chagrin.
+He was selected for the Western Australian team for the Australian Championships, but his parents and headmaster decided that his schooling was more important, much to Gravenall's chagrin.
 In 1954, O'Halloran was the state champion in the 110 yd and 220 yd freestyle, and in 1955 he added the 440 yd individual medley title to the successful defence of his freestyle crowns.
 In his final year at Guildford, O'Halloran was the School Captain, led the swimming and shooting team, and was a member of the rowing eights in the Head of the River.
 O'Halloran made his national debut at the 1955 Australian Championships in Adelaide; he finished fifth in the 110 yd freestyle behind future Olympians Jon Henricks and John Devitt.

 Upon the recommendation of his parents, O'Halloran moved to Sydney in late 1955 to train with Frank Guthrie in an attempt to qualify for the 1956 Summer Olympics in Melbourne, Australia.
-He boarded with a host family and worked in a wool store to pay his expenses.
-But his initiation into Guthrie's training program was difficult.
-After seeing O'Halloran's freestyle technique for the first time, Guthrie asked him, "Can you swim any other stroke?
-If you are going to swim for me, you'll have to learn all over again."
+O'Halloran boarded with a host family and worked in a wool store to pay his expenses.
+O'Halloran's initiation into Guthrie's training program was difficult.
 O'Halloran refined his style and increased his workload to around 10 km a day, something that was normal for competitive swimmers in the eastern states, but uncommon in Western Australia.
 In one month, he cut 17 s off his personal best time in the 440 yd freestyle, reducing it to 4 min 55 s.